 Before choosing which of these solutions to recommend to Walden Marina, we first needed to make a few important calculations.

 Deciding how many of each of these mechanisms would be needed to achieve the desired life cycle disruptions depended on the size the body of water involved.
-Walden Marina, being an ancillary part of a much larger body of water (Lake Conroe) must also take into consideration the manner in which the waters of the two associated bodies mix.
-Ideally, from the standpoint of these oxygenation devices, Walden Marina should have the character of a closed basin whose deepest water is entirely captive and does not mix with Lake Conroe at all.
+Walden Marina, being an ancillary part of a much larger body of water (Lake Conroe), any evaluation done here must also take into consideration the manner in which the waters of the two associated bodies mix.
+Ideally, from the standpoint of these oxygenation devices, Walden Marina should have the character of a closed basin whose deepest water consists of an entirely captive sub-pool that does not mix with the water of Lake Conroe at all.
 If, contrariwise, all the water in Walden Marina mixes regularly with Lake Conroe, any effort to enrich the oxygen levels of the marina would fail simply because all that oxygenated water would quickly flow out into the much larger lake.

 At first blush, that seemed to leave few options beyond the use of pesticidal toxicants.
 One of the options that many marinas have found quite attractive involves a system of intermittent misters, fed through tubes emanating from a central mist generator that periodically pressurizes the tubing, ejecting a pesticidal mist from a series of nozzles placed aloft and regularly spaced throughout the marina’s environs.
 This system works well as a means of exterminating the tetragnathid spiders, but it has little or no effect on the chironomid midges.
 Several marinas, resorts, and similar venues that use such systems have informed me that, while generally free of spiders, they continue to experience a steady increase in chironomid midges with each passing year.